The Most Gnarly

 Related links:

-Key Performance Indicators (KPIs)
+Key Performance Indicators

 Pre-stabilished criteria to measure progress toward strategic goals or the maintenance of operational goals.
-KPIs help inform design decisions along the way and is an indispensable tool to measure the impact of your design efforts.
+KPIs help inform design decisions along the way and are an indispensable tool to measure the impact of your design efforts.

 Related links: